Ryan Chapel Church 2005

 Following is a history of Ryan Chapel from an unknown source:

 In August of 1866, the first building was started.
 It was a 16 by 20 foot log church house with a dirt and stick chimney in the north end for heating.
-It had puncheon floors and seats, one door and three windows which would slide open and shut.
-Bro.
-Henry Dawson Wright was appointed by the East Texas Conference as the first pastor of the newly organized Ryan Chapel Methodist Episcopal Church South.
-There were 19 charter members.
+It had puncheon floors and seats, one door and three windows which would slide open

 The Ryan Chapel has reported to the Annual Conference since its founding in 1866.
 It was put on the Homer Circuit and for many years shared the circuit's riding preachers from time to time with Redland, Ann's Chapel, Gilliland Chapel, McKendree, Homer, Stanley Creek, Wallace Chapel, Center, and later the Lufkin Methodist Church according to old Conference records.